alison-foundation/alisonproject-website/docs_en/docs/GetStarted.md

+# Introduction

+Here you will find everything you need about Alison, what things you need to build it, and how to use it.
+If you wish to consult documentation in French, click here (COMING SOON).

 # Hardware requirements

 The Alison System requires three main hardware components to function :

+- A [Raspberry Pi 3B+ or Raspberry Pi 4](https://www.raspberrypi.org/products) (other versions may be functional but have not yet been tested).
+You can view specific instructions for each device below
-- An android phone with Android version 5.0 Lollipop or later
+- An Android phone with Android version 5.0 Lollipop or later

-- A [Philips Hue](https://www2.meethue.com/fr-fr) system with multi-color lightbulb (both lightbulb AND bridge)
+- \[OPTIONAL\] If you wish to have other lighting sources, you can use a [Philips Hue](https://www2.meethue.com/fr-fr) system with multi-color lightbulb (both lightbulb AND bridge) or any other connected lightbulbs with non-official support.

-- A [Raspberry Pi 3B+](https://www.raspberrypi.org/products) (other versions may be functional but have not yet been tested)

 # Raspberry Pi Software Installation

 ## Prerequisites